Gera-Lind Kolarik: Biography

 According to Chicago publication, Skyline, "After graduating from Rosary College, Kolarik discovered her interest in crime when she covered the police and political beats for City News Bureau.
 On her first assignment, a bullet whizzed past her ear while chasing a fleeing bank robber.
 She keeps it as a good luck charm.

 Since 1973, she has reported for several Chicago-area newspapers including the Chicago Tribune, World Newspaper, Oak Park and Life Newspapers of Berwyn and a freelance stringer for the Chicago Daily News.
 She later worked as an overnight assignment editor for WBBM-Channel 2, a producer for John Drummond's Chicago Chronicles, a weekly series featuring prominent Chicagoans and as the Chief Daytime Assignment Editor for WLS-TV.
 In 1984, while working as an assignment editor at WLS-TV, Kolarik won an Emmy Award for Best Spot News Coverage for the fatal shooting of Judge Henry Gentile.
 She also won two awards for Individual Excellence at the 26th Annual Chicago Emmy Award Presentation.
 She was also nominated for an Emmy Award for her coverage of serial killer Larry Eyler and for the five-part series, Playground Safety she produced with TV anchor Linda Yu.

 Besides working as a TV journalist, Kolarik wrote a play and published three true crime books.
 In 1984, Kolarik wrote Shattered Dreams, a play about a fictional newsroom’s operations on Christmas based on Kolarik’s experiences as a reporter for the City News Bureau.
 It debuted on Christmas Day at the Chicago Press Club as a contribution for the organization’s scholarship fund.
 According to the Chicago Reader, Kolarik’s play, "explores the brutal psychic costs that sometimes accompany a lifetime in the news business."

-Her first book, Freed to Kill, describes the locating and arresting of suspected serial murderer Larry Eyler, his release on a legal loophole, and his second arrest months later for another murder.
-Freed to Kill reached the number seven spot on the Chicago Tribune's non-fiction list in 1990.